 Has Alderney been taking a risk-based approach for some time now?

 Taking a risk-based approach is nothing new for Alderney.
-Over the past 19 years, we have been able to fine-tune our approach, and work closely with other evaluation bodies to ensure we never miss a beat.
-For example, the Financial Action Task Force and Moneyval provide guidance on acceptable standards in several arenas, such as anti-money laundering and terrorist financing and we received a glowing report from our latest Moneyval inspection
+Over the past 23 years, we have been able to fine-tune our approach, and work closely with other evaluating bodies to ensure we never miss a beat.
+For example, the Financial Action Task Force and Moneyval provide guidance on acceptable standards in several arenas, such as anti-money laundering and terrorist financing.

 What are the main advantages of taking a risk-based approach?